Skip to main content

 Validate Certificate Chains

-Always verify the full trust chain:
+Always verify the complete trust chain when accepting certificates:

 import (